jonexist/jonexist/README.md

 - 🌱 I’m currently learning Web Development

-- 🛠 Repairing, installing application & triubleshooting pc is one of my services
+- 🛠 Repairing, installing application & troubleshooting pc is one of my services

 - 👯 I’m looking to collaborate on **Web Dev practice & UI/UX designing in Figma**